tony-o/perl6-event-emitter/README.md

 #Event::Emitter

-An extendable JS like event emitter.
+An extendable JS like event emitter but way more fun.
 Can use supplies or channels and is basically just some syntax sugar on already implemented Perl6 features.

 ##Syntax